 Important

 Attribution makes all of this possible.
 Without it, reviews are an abstract company metric.
-With it, they're a personal performance indicator that drives behavior.
+With it, they're a concrete coaching signal managers can use responsibly.

 Further Reading

-- Local Consumer Review Survey 2025 — BrightLocal's data on consumer review behavior and expectations
+- Local Consumer Review Survey 2026.
+BrightLocal's current data on consumer review behavior and expectations

-- Google Business Profile Policies — Guidelines for compliant review incentive programs
+- Google's prohibited and restricted content policies.
+Guidelines for compliant review incentive programs